Church Family News - May 2025

 Victims of knife attacks especially on young people

-All those who have recently been bereaved especially any
+All those who have recently been bereaved especially we remember Helen Snowball and any others known to us personally

 All those retired priests who are helping to maintain our Communion services in our Churches during the vacancy